nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 distribution indicate that something is seriously wrong: the score is out of bounds, the stddev is very large and the variance of the estimate is also very large.
 This particular sample's score cannot be accurately estimated.

+Using least-squares fitting to quite a complicated function might well be overkill for detecting issues which could be determined from a simpler heuristic, but it at least provides a baseline to compare heuristics against.

 ### Beyond Scoring